-To ensure that the gutters drain properly, make sure they are tilted (½ inch per 10 feet) toward a downspout.
+When it comes to ensuring that your gutters drain properly, it is important to make sure they are tilted at the correct angle.
+The general rule of thumb is that for gutters smaller than 40 feet, they should be tilted at a ½ inch per 10 feet towards a downspout.
 For gutters larger than 40 feet, it is best to tilt the gutter down from the center to a downspout at each end.
-Or, you can tilt the gutters downward from each end to a single downspout placed in the center of the duct.
-Determine what works best for your home before ordering gutters and accessories.
+Alternatively, you can tilt the gutters downward from each end to a single downspout placed in the center of the duct.